 The short answer is yes.
-Investing in soft skills training can immediately impact a company’s productivity, team morale, and overall revenue.
+Investing in soft skills training can have immediate benefits, impacting a company’s productivity, team morale, and overall revenue.
 Companies could be missing out on huge potential for growth, as one report found that soft skills were worth a whopping £88 billion to the UK economy and called for more attention to be directed towards this vital part of employee development.

 It’s not just about the benefits though, as failing to invest properly in soft skills training could have a negative impact on your business in the long run.
 A detailed study by McKinsey found that the UK workforce is at risk of having over 10 million employees who are heavily underskilled in the areas of leadership, communication and decision making by 2030.
 It also pointed out how an under-investment in these areas could be a productivity ticking time bomb, as the productivity levels from British workers is at a serious risk of lagging even further behind those in other major countries in years to come.